 You should also clearly communicate with the facility to make sure they clearly understand all of your cat's needs and that they offer all of the boarding services you and your cat require.

-It's important that you are comfortable with the kennel you have selected - ensure the place you are choosing is clean, well run, and quiet.
+You must be comfortable with the kennel you have selected - ensure the place you are choosing is clean, well run, and quiet.
 See if the facility you are selecting is cat friendly with a separate boarding area for cats and dogs and that your kitty's kennel is large enough so the litter box is kept in a separate area from their food and bed.
 You may also want to see if it has features such as a window for your cat to watch outside, climate-controlled kennels and if they offer quality one-on-one time with the staff.

 Take the time to view the place your kitty will be staying in from their perspective, to make sure your cat will be comfortable and well cared for in your absence.